microsoft/microcode/docs/manual.md

 ### Accessibility

+We attempted at making the editor as accessible as possible; please send us suggestions to improve the editor in this space.

+#### Keyboard navigation

-MicroCode can be program with keyboard, game controllers (such as XBox controllers), mouse or touch inputs.
-The editor was designed to integrate with screen readers.
+MicroCode can be programmed with keyboard, game controllers (such as XBox controllers), mouse or touch inputs.

-It is also possible to active the tooltip reading mode to help with early readers.
+#### Screen reader

+The editor integrates with existing screen readers, like NVDA.

+#### Tooltip read aloud

+By clicking on the `voice` button at the bottom of the editor, you can turn on read aloud of editor tooltips.
+This is useful for students who are starting to struggling to read the words.

 ## micro:bit V2 and Arcade Shield